-With work, Animal Crossing and Zoom calls taking up most of our time these days, it’s easy to stare at a screen non-stop for 12 hours a day.
+With work, online games and Zoom calls taking up most of our time these days, it’s easy to stare at a screen non-stop for 12 hours a day.
 So be mindful of how much strain your eyes are feeling and give them a break every once in a while.

-After all, “free as a bird” is the saying that we want to embody once the coronavirus tides over – not “blind as a bat”!
+After all, “free as a bird” is the saying that we want to embody once Covid-19 tides over – not “blind as a bat”!

 This article contains partial partnership content.
 However, all opinions are ours.